 Sugar interests have used behavioral and social science to hone these marketing strategies.
-To help Americans see through the deceptions and make healthy choices about sugar consumption, science communicators should present their messages in a way that connects with people's daily lives and engages their emotions.
+To help people see through the deceptions and make healthy choices about sugar consumption, science communicators should present their messages in a way that connects with people's daily lives and engages their emotions.
 As the history of successful public service announcements (PSAs) shows, when this is done well it can have enormous impact on public opinion and behavior.

 - Sugar interests should be held accountable by experts, investors, decision makers, the media, and the public for their current efforts to obscure the science on sugar and its detrimental health effects.

 - Congress should restore the Federal Trade Commission and Federal Communications Commission to their full capacity to regulate marketing to children so that the agencies can regulate youth-targeted marketing.